opensearch-project/opensearch-build/bundle-workflow/README.md

 | /bundle       | Where the min bundle should be placed when built from `https://github.com/opensearch-project/OpenSearch`|
 | /libs         | Where any additional libs should be placed that are required during bundle assembly                     |

+#### OpenSearch

 The build order allows us to first publish `OpenSearch` followed by `common-utils` and publish these artifacts to maven local so that they are available for each component.
 In order to ensure that the same versions are used, a `-Dopensearch.version` flag is passed to each component's build script that defines which version the component should build against.

+#### OpenSearch Dashboards

+The build order allows us first pull down `OpenSearch Dashboards` and then utilize it to build other components.
+Be sure to pass `-d true` flag to build the plugin for `OpenSearch Dashboards`.
+*NOTE*: Building plugins requires having the core repository pulled down so it has access to bootstrap and build the modules utilized by plugins.

 ### Check Out Source